 Now returned to the Scottish Parliament as MSP for the North East Region, Mike continues to support local campaigns.

-Mike is currently Scottish Liberal Democrat Business Manager and sits on the Rural Economy and Connectivity Committee.
+Mike currently sits as the Liberal Democrat representative on the Rural Economy and Connectivity Committee.

 Thanks , will you help spread the word about Mike by sharing his story?